mghotbi/Toward-a-theory-of-redox-resilience-in-living-Earth-systems/README.md

 ## Figure outputs

-`github_ready_figure_exports/figures/` contains, for both the main and extended-data figures:
+`figures/` contains, the main figures:

 | Format | Use |
 |:---|:---|